How to Overcome the Fear of Closing a Sale

 Take some time to look past your sales quotas and commission goals and remember why you do what you do.
 Think about what makes you passionate about the product or service that you're selling, and list the ways that it ultimately helps people.
 This is your "why."

-Yes, a sale does result in a profit, but more importantly, it results in a happy customer.
+Yes, a sale does result in a profit, but more importantly, it leads to a happy customer.

 Don't Get Discouraged by a 'No'

 Hearing "no" from a prospect doesn't necessarily mean that you should give up and move on.
-If you ask for a sale and receive a "no," it doesn't mean there will be no sale.
+If you ask for a sale and receive a "no," it doesn't mean there won't be a sale.
 It often means that the prospect needs more information or you need to help them more clearly see the value of the product or service you're selling.

 Fear of rejection is often a major source of anxiety for salespeople.